 Together, they would swing, ride the slide, have water fights, play hide and seek, for hours and hours and hours.

 Funny that I’d always heard that free play was important.
-But I’d not imagined that my eleven year old would be engaging in it so heartily.
-She was as comfortable playing with a three year old as a thirteen year old.
+But I’d not imagined that my eleven-year-old would be engaging in it so heartily.
+She was as comfortable playing with a three-year-old as a thirteen-year-old.
 I’d been told that this kind of play fades out of long before eleven.
-Yet I’d heard that lots of free play was a good thing.
-I’d heard that kids that played outside for long periods would have healthier vision–my children of two parents with glasses still don’t wear them.
-And I could see it fueled imagination and energized and focussed them.
+Yet I’d heard that lots of free play were a good thing.
+I’d heard that kids that played outside for long periods would have a healthier vision–my children of two parents with glasses still don’t wear them.
+And I could see it fueled the imagination and energized and focussed them.

 We’ve always known that “kids and play” are just a natural combo.
 But new research also shows that letting kids engage in self-directed play has immense value for their social, emotional, cognitive and physical growth.
 Here are just a few of the proven scientific benefits of letting our kids get messy and doing something besides clicking those darn keypads and video controllers and paper and pencil tasks: